-- Spatio-temporal co-location: Companions are objects that travel together.
+- Co-location: Companions are objects that travel together.
 Here "travel together" means the objects are spatially close at the same time.
-Many state-of-theart trajectory clustering methods, retrieving the object's major moving direction from their trajectories, ignore the temporal information of objects [20], [15], [23], [30], [33], [16].
+Many state-of-the-art trajectory clustering methods, retrieving the object's major moving direction from their trajectories, ignore the temporal information of objects [Lee et al. 2007; Har-Peled 2003; Li et al. 2004; Yang et al. 2009; Zhang and Lin 2004; Jensen et al. 2007].
 Hence they cannot be directly used for companion discovery. - Incremental discovery: In several applications like military surveillance, the system needs to monitor objects for a long time and discover companions as soon as possible.
 Hence the algorithm should report the companions in an incremental manner, i.e., output the results simultaneously while receiving and processing the trajectory data stream. - Efficiency: Most trajectories are generated in a format of data stream.
 Huge amounts of data arrive rapidly in a short period of time.
 The monitoring system has to cluster the data and intersect the clusters for companions.
 These steps involve high computational overhead.
 The algorithm should develop efficient data structures to process large scale data. - Effectiveness: The number of companions is usually large.
 The system should report the large and long-lasting companions rather than small and short-time ones.
-The companiondiscovery algorithm should be effective to select the most important results.
+The companion-discovery algorithm should be effective to select the most important results. - Spatio-temporal constraints: In the real applications, the objects move with several spatial and temporal constraints, e.g., the vehicles travel along the road network, the military objects need to follow certain orders to leave the team for short time.
+The algorithm should be adapted for such constraints to improve the system feasibility and applicability.

-We are aware that several studies have retrieved object groups similar to the traveling companions, such as flock [12], convoy [17] and swarm [24].
-However, most of them are designed to work on static datasets, some methods need multiple scans of the data, or cannot output results in an incremental manner.
-Hence it is still desirable to provide highquality but less costly techniques for companion discovery on a trajectory stream.
+We are aware that several studies have retrieved object groups similar to the traveling companions, such as flock [Gudmundsson and Kreveld 2006], convoy [Jeung et al. 2008] and swarm [Li et al. 2010].
+However, most of them are designed to work on static datasets on 2D Euclidean space, some methods need multiple scans of the data, or cannot output results in an incremental manner.
+Hence it is still desirable to provide high-quality but less costly techniques for companion discovery on trajectory stream with spatio-temporal constraints.